jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/4. control externally/README.md

 The samples in this sub-folder is organised into these two general types.
 There could be various communication protocols used.
 The most covert C2s are those that **are not being monitored**, sometimes also known as "*side-channels*" eg. heat, lights blinking etc see BGU's research, link below.

-*Why divide into these classes?* ***The latter are harder to catch.
-The former, together with the data-point (Event ID 3 + network sensors) of which process to what destination address & port, may be easier to spot, whether by human (by crafting good queries as with Threat Hunting, or machines).***
+*Why divide into these classes?* ***The latter are harder to catch as you will [see in my example](https://github.com/jymcheong/SysmonResources/tree/master/6.%20Sample%20Data/stage%202%20(Get%20In)/4.%20control%20externally/Non-Beaconing).
+The former, together with the data-point (Sysmon Event ID 3 + network sensors) of which process to what destination address & port, may be easier to spot, whether by human (by crafting good queries as with Threat Hunting, or machines).***

 Some benign programs are known to beacon (eg. software updater processes), but they are likely to be minorities.
 A crafty adversary may inject into such processes thus we may still need to be careful if such software processes deviates from where it usually communicates to.